-After a morning visit to the Tagdilt Track for any species that we may have missed, we then head towards our secluded auberge at Merzouga, situated right on the edge of the Sahara Desert where we will stay the next three nights.
+After a morning visit to the Tagdilt Track for any species that we may have missed, we then head towards our secluded auberge at Merzouga, situated right on the edge of the Sahara Desert where we will stay for the next three nights.
 The drive east will no doubt be a start-stop journey as we check out the numerous wadis and palm-fringed oasis.
 This is exciting birding and the possibilities are endless as these areas can often be full of migrants re-fuelling before continuing their jorney north into Europe.
 We shall be specifically looking for gems such as the superb Blue-cheeked Bee-eater, Subalpine Warbler and European Bee-eater amongst many others .
-A short walk before arriving at Merzouga will give us the chance to see the magnificent desert race of Eagle Owl, known as Pharaoh Eagle Owl.
+A short walk before arriving at Merzouga will give us the chance to see the magnificent Pharaoh Eagle Owl.
 Overnight in Merzouga.

 Days 6 & 7